 Miller Center for Interreligious Learning & Leadership: Faculty & Staff

-Rev. Soren M. Hessler is senior consultant to the Miller Center and the Journal of Interreligious Studies.
-He is an elder in full-connection in the West Ohio Annual Conference of The United Methodist Church and served for nine years a member of ministry staff of Boston University’s Marsh Chapel.
-Rev. Hessler is currently the Director of Graduate Academic Services at Drew University and recently co-edited Words to Live By: Sacred Sources for Interreligious Engagement (Orbis, 2018).
-He previously served as Associate Director of the Miller Center from its inception in 2016 through September 2018.
-Rev. Hessler teaches the Introduction to Christianity course in the Rabbinical School curriculum and facilitates the Miller Center’s grant-writing and reporting processes.
-He holds BA, MA, MDiv, and EdM degrees from Boston University, and his PhD research there focuses on the histories and practices of accreditation at Protestant seminaries in the United States.
+Rev. Dr. Soren M. Hessler is instructor of Christian and interreligious studies at Hebrew College and an advisory board member of the Journal of Interreligious Studies.
+He is an elder in full-connection in the West Ohio Annual Conference of The United Methodist Church and served for nine years as a member of the ministry staff of Boston University’s Marsh Chapel.
+Currently, Rev. Dr. Hessler is the Coordinator of Assessment for the Faculty of Theology at Huron University College in London, Ontario.
+He previously served as Director of Graduate Academic Services at Drew University and as Associate Director of the Miller Center from its inception in 2016 through September 2018.
+He co-edited Words to Live By: Sacred Sources for Interreligious Engagement (Orbis, 2018).
+Rev. Dr. Hessler teaches the Introduction to Christianity course in the Rabbinical School curriculum.
+He holds master’s degrees in church administration, divinity, and higher education administration as well as a PhD in practical theology from Boston University and his research emerges among the intersections of theological education administration, interreligious studies, and Methodist studies.

-Tom Reid is the Assistant Director of the Miller Center for Interreligious Learning and Leadership at Hebrew College.
-He is also in the final year of the Master of Divinity (MDiv) program at Boston University School of Theology.
-His studies include a focus on religion and conflict transformation and interreligious engagement.
-In conjunction with his studies, Tom is an inquirer seeking ordination in the Presbyterian Church (U.S.A.).
+Tom Reid is the Associate Director of the Miller Center for Interreligious Learning and Leadership at Hebrew College.
+Tom is an ordained minister in the Presbyterian Church (U.S.A.) and serves as pastor of Newton Presbyterian Church in Newton Corner.
+He holds a Master of Divinity (MDiv) magna cum laude from Boston University School of Theology where his studies included a focus on religion and conflict transformation and interreligious engagement.
 Prior to returning to higher education, Tom spent over ten years working in a variety of fields: clean energy in Boston, environmental and green building consulting in Boston and Dubai, and business education in Madrid, Spain.
 Originally from Kansas, Tom holds a BA with honors from the University of Kansas in Environmental Studies, Latin American Studies, and Spanish and an MA in European Politics, Policy, and Society granted jointly by the Euromasters consortium of European universities and funded by a Fulbright grant.

 Rabbi Or Rose